 This programme is designed for anyone who wishes to develop their research into Music Technology.
 Applicants should fulfil the standard Level 9 entry requirements for entry to a programme in DkIT.
 They should have a knowledge of the production of audio and a passion for music technology is also necessary, or hold a Level 7 or 8 qualification in the area.
 Applicants will be required to submit an approved portfolio of relevant digital audio/visual work.
 Graduates of other creative disciplines will be assessed for entry through the Recognition of Prior Learning (RPL) process on a case by case basis.
 Candidates will be interviewed where deemed appropriate.

 Second class honours degree in Music/Multimedia or Computing/Engineering/Science (in certain circumstances - e.g. where technological and/or musical competencies are particularly strong - degrees in other disciplines may also be accepted).

-For mature applicants (over the age of 23 at time of application) relevant industry or related experience may be accepted in lieu of degree.
-As part of the selection process all shortlisted applicants will be required to attend a selection interview.
+For Mature applicants (over the age of 23 at the time of application) relevant industry or related experience may be accepted in lieu of degree.
+As part of the selection process, all shortlisted applicants will be required to attend a selection interview.

 |School||School of Informatics & Creative Arts|